Usage-based billing for AI services: Why your ERP is the key to scaling it right

 Without these capabilities, finance teams resort to disconnected spreadsheets and manual processes – creating the very complexity they feared in the first place.

-"If a customer prepays for 200 AI credits but only uses 50 this month, and you've agreed to refund unused credits, you can't recognize that revenue upfront – it would break ASC 606 compliance.
-That's why revenue recognition for AI needs to be automated inside the ERP, where we can track usage and properly defer revenue based on actual consumption." – James Hewitt, Senior Sales Consultant at Zone
+“An example of where ASC 606 may be triggered would be if a customer prepays for 200 AI credits and can be refunded for any unused – recognition here would be on consumption (i.e., 50 in the month), not upfront or straight line.
+That's why revenue recognition for AI features needs to be automated inside the ERP, where we can track usage and properly defer revenue based on actual consumption." – James Hewitt, Finance leader and NetSuite ERP expert

 Are you prepared to explain to your executives, board or investors why your finance team manages critical revenue data in disconnected systems held together by spreadsheets?